jamesnyika/mini-snow-course/chap15/README.md

 ![Step](https://github.com/jamesnyika/motivf-snow/blob/master/chap15/images/rp3.png)

-4. Use a template if you have Once
+4. Use a template if you have one already.
+This can help pre-populate values.

 ![Step](https://github.com/jamesnyika/motivf-snow/blob/master/chap15/images/rp1.png)